 - All connected devices can access the internet and email.

-- Each connected device can benefit from the same antivirus software updates and security protocols.
+- Each connected device can benefit from protection from the same antivirus software updates and security protocols.

 - Files can be stored, accessed and modified based on user hierarchy.

-- You can set up an intranet and allow employees to access company resources from outside the business.
+- You can create an intranet and allow employees to access company resources from outside the business.

 You can build a network with or without a server

-- A server is a central computer used to store files and run the network and will either be placed on-site or, more commonly, remotely in a cloud environment.
+- A server is a central computer used to store files and run the network.
+It can either be located on-site or, more commonly, remotely in the cloud.

-- In general, if you have a small number of devices (five or fewer), a server is not required.
+- A good rule of thumb is that if you one have a small number of devices (five or fewer), you won’t need a server.

-- You may benefit from a server if you have more devices or need to run centralised applications like a customer database (although such applications are often provided as cloud-based solutions, negating the need for on-site server hardware).
+- You may benefit from a server if you have more than five devices, or need to run centralised applications such as a customer database (although such applications are often provided as cloud-based solutions, negating the need for on-site server hardware).

-- Setting up and managing a server can be complex which is why many businesses now turn to cloud-based services to perform similar functions.
+- Setting up and managing a physical server can be complex which is why many businesses now turn to cloud-based services that perform similar functions.